-US wholesale prices up 0.3% in October
+Wholesale prices rise 0.3%, but inflation not the worry now

 The Labor Department reported Friday that its producer price index, which measures inflation pressures before they reach the consumer, increased 0.3% last month, slightly lower than the 0.4% gain in September.

-Food costs rose 2.4%, the biggest increase since a 5.6% surge in May that was tied to shortages caused by the coronavirus pandemic.
+Food costs rose 2.4%, the biggest increase since a 5.6% surge in May that was tied to shortages caused by the pandemic.

-The report on wholesale prices followed a report Thursday that retail prices showed no change in October and consumer inflation has risen just 1.2% over the past 12 months.
+The uptick in wholesale prices comes in the same week that government data showed retail prices did not change in October, and consumer inflation has risen just 1.2% over the past 12 months.

+Over the past 12 months, wholesale prices are up just 0.5%.
+Core inflation at the wholesale level, which excludes volatile energy and food, is up just 1.1% over the past year.

+The benign readings on inflation are a welcome sign at the Federal Reserve, which will feel comfortable staying put with ultra-low interest rates for a some time.
+Some economists believe the Fed won’t begin raising rates until 2024.